axu2/feral-interactive-mac-controllers/README.md

 First, if your Xbox controller isn't detected by Mac at all via Bluetooth, you need to update the controller firmware via an Xbox or the Windows Xbox Accessories app.

-My Xbox One controller only worked wired.
-After fixing that, the select button still didn't work.
+Previously, my Xbox One controller only worked wired.
+After fixing the bluetooth issue, the select button still didn't work.

 Generate a System Report in Tomb Raider launcher to find out your controller's Product ID.
 Mine looked like:
 ```